Taufeeq28/MediaReviewHub/README.md

 The MediaReviewHubWeb project references two internal projects:
 MediaReviewHub.DataAccess: Handles all database interactions and repository management.
-MediaReviewHub.Models: Contains the models used in the application (e.g., Review).
+MediaReviewHub.Models: Contains the models used in the application i.e., Review.

 ## Assumptions and Design Decisions